Shintifo/IIS/README.md

 ## Usage <a name="usage"></a>

 To use ISS, you need to have your images ready in a datasets/{dataset_name} directory.
+Also, you need to create folder databases.
-Firstly, you need to initialize the database with images. `python database dataset_name`
+Firstly, you need to initialize the database with images. `python database.py dataset_name`

 Then, you can use the main script to search for identical images. `python search.py dataset_name query_image`